haroules/jenkins-docker-cloud-tls/README.md

 - Firefox or Chrome browser and understanding of how to import a CA into them. (examples in the links section)
 - fqdn properly set for the host, and host resolvable by ip other than localhost
 - yq installed (needed to programatically edit yaml files)
+- sed (needed to programatically edit env files)

-# Warnings and Recommendations:
+# Warnings, Secrets, and Recommendations:
+## Warnings
 The secrets used for the jenkins admin user and keystore should also be changed prior to production use.
 While the .gitignore file is in place, to prevent accidental storing of secrets and credentials, caution should be applied when modifying any templates to contain secrets so as to prevent accidental upload to git such as the yaml files or env files, which are not protected by .gitignore.

+## Secrets
+Secrets that are updated on the fly from the script if supplied (defaults will be used otherwise but not recommended):
+1. cacerts keystore pw embedded in the container that allow Jenkins to trust your local Docker API self signed CA
+2. jenkins admin user (allows login to the application in the browser as well as job upload and exercise)
+3. jenkins java keystore (allows jenkins to serve https to the browser and trust it's own self signed CA)

+## Recommendations
 Commercially purchased and trusted certs are better.
 This example uses self signed for demonstration purposes only, in a production environment, it's recommended to use commercially purchased or domain generated certs that align with your environment.
+Frequent update of the container, and plugins is also recommended.

 # File descriptions and usage:
 | filename | description |